dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 ![Analysis of residuals](./images/residuals_analysis.png)

 So given the R2 parameters we could say that is a good estimation, whereas if we take a look to the above figures we would not say the same.
 We can see that the histogram of the residuals has long tails (specially the right tail) and this effect can also be viewed in the probability plot, that tells us that the distribution is clearly not-normal.
-The presence of high residuals tells us that there is a considerable quantity of values for *actual values* that our model is not able to reproduce, giving those high values of residuals that can be viewed in both tails of the histogram and also in the points that move away the straight red line in the *probability plot*.
+The presence of high residuals tells us that there is a considerable quantity of values for *actual values* that our model is not able to reproduce, giving those high values of residuals that can be viewed in both tails of the histogram and also in the points that move away the straight red line in the *probability plot* and make that *S shape*.

 ## Section 3.
 Visualization